arman229/todoapp/README.md

 # Todo App

 A simple Todo app for managing your tasks efficiently.
-Keep track of your to-dos, mark them as completed, and stay organized.
+Keep track of your todo's, mark them as completed, and stay organized.

 ![todooutput](https://github.com/arman229/ToDoTracker/assets/115856806/7a229c79-fa20-40f8-91c0-c19fa60cc7f0)